Lost, Aberdeenshire

 The name comes from the Gaelic word for inn (taigh òsda); today the hamlet has a few houses, a war memorial and a farm.

 It has frequently been noted on lists of unusual place names.
 As a result, Lost has regularly had eponymous street sign theft.
 Each sign costs approximately £100 to replace.
-As a result, Aberdeenshire Council tried to change its name to Lost Farm; however, in the face of strong local opposition, the hamlet's traditional name was soon reinstated.
+As a result, Aberdeenshire Council tried to change its name to Lost Farm; however, in the face of strong local opposition, the proposal was dropped.
+The council then erected a sign which was welded (rather than clipped) to the post holding it up in an attempt to deter theft.